Health Psychology PG_image02

 You will also be required to attend a one day programme of induction and a one day programme of preparation and skills development for working at postgraduate level.
 You may be required to attend the University for an interview as part of our selection process.
 This programme includes the equivalent of 2 full days of interprofessional education events.
 These may require attendance outside of the standard teaching days.

-Location of study: All academic studies take place at De Montfort University Leicester.
+Location of study: De Montfort University Leicester.

 Fees and funding: